-- Get copies of your medical records, including health care provider visits, lab tests, x-rays and surgical testing - If you have had surgeries, records of the surgical treatments along with operative and pathology reports of any tissue removed, including videotapes would be helpful. - Carefully fill out the health care provider's questionnaire.
+- Get copies of your medical records, including health care provider visits, lab tests, x-rays and surgical testing. - If you have had surgeries, records of the surgical treatments, including videotapes are very helpful. - Carefully fill out the health care provider's questionnaire.
 Take your time and try to remember all the details and the order in which they happened.
 Just filling out the questionnaire may help you remember details you had forgotten.
-Also, it may be easier to write out personal information that is difficult or embarrassing to talk about.
+Also, it may easier to write out personal information that is difficult or embarrassing to talk about.
 Remember that the more information you give the health care provider, the easier it will be for them to help you.

-Factors which may be especially important in your care are - o How and when did your pain begin? - o What actions or activities make it better or worse? - Does it vary based on time of day, week or month? - o How does your menstrual cycle affect the pain? - o How does the pain affect your sleep? - o How has the pain spread or changed since it began? - Do you notice abnormal skin sensations (pain, itching, burning), muscle or joint pain or back pain? - o Do you have painful or frequent urination (peeing), constipation, diarrhea or other problems with your bowels? - o Does the pain worsen with sexual activity including masturbation or orgasm? - o Has the pain caused emotional changes like anxiety or depression? - o What have you done to relieve the pain?
+Factors which may be very important in your care are

+- o How and when did your pain begin? - What actions or activities make it better or worse? - o Does it vary based on time of day, week or month? - O How does your menstrual cycle affect the pain? - o How does the pain affect your sleep? - o Has the pain spread since it began? - Do you notice abnormal skin sensations (pain, itching, burning), muscle or joint pain or back pain? - O Do you have pain with urination (peeing), constipation, diarrhea or other problems with your bowels? - o Has the pain caused emotional changes like anxiety or depression? - O What have you done to relieve the pain?
 What has worked?
-What has not worked?
-What medical treatments have you had?
-Have they helped? o What medications have you used in the past?
-What doses were used and why were they stopped?
-What medications including doses are you taking now? - o What do you think is causing your pain? - o What concerns you most about your pain?
+What has not worked? - o What medical treatments have you had?
+Have they helped? - o What medications have you used in the past?
+What medications are you taking now? - O What do you think is causing your pain? - O What concerns you most about your pain?

 Your health care provider will do a very thorough physical exam.
-Remember that your pelvis is important, not only for holding your organs, but also because it provides the support for your upper body and connects the upper body to the lower body.
+Remember that your pelvis is very important, not only for containing your organs, but also because it provides the support for your upper body and connects the upper body to the lower body.
 For these reasons, not only will the pelvic organs, vagina and rectum be examined, but also posture, gait, back, abdomen, legs and thighs.
 Special attention will be given to the pelvic muscles as well as to any changes in skin sensation, numbness or tenderness.
-Your health care provider will also check closely for trigger points or nerve entrapment.
-A close examination of the vagina and the labia (lips of the vagina) will be done.
-The provider may also do a rectal examination if needed.
+Your health care provider will also check closely for trigger points.
+If needed, a close examination of the vagina and also the labia (lips of the vagina) will be done.
+The provider may also do a rectal examination but only if needed.
 During these examinations, you may be asked at times to tense and relax specific muscles.
-Throughout all this, your health care provider will be looking for clues of damage or disease, which might have started the pain, and clues to which muscles and nerves are contributing to the pain.
+Throughout all this, your health care provider will be looking for clues of damage or disease, which might have started the pain, and clues to which nerves are contributing to the pain.